kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 ## WELL-BEING
-Working for an organization that protects well-being of its employees.
+Working for an organization that protects well-being of employees.

 ### IMPERSONAL CULTURE
-> Organization's culture is perceived as promoting objectification of employees.
-Employees might be seen as cogs in a machine or resources to exploit for profit and when they are no longer useful, management might choose to replace them with someone else.
+> Organization’s culture is perceived as promoting objectification of employees.
+Employees might be seen as cogs in a machine or resources to exploit for profit and replaceable when deemed no longer useful.

 __Exemplary statements reported by employees:__